Imbalanced classification: a paradigm-based review: Simulation

 \subsubsection{Neyman-Pearson paradigm.}

 The NP paradigm aims to minimize type II error while controlling type I error under a target level $\alpha$.
 In the current implementation, we set $\alpha=0.05$.
-From Figures \ref{npfig1} and \ref{fig:np_ex2}, we observe that the type I errors are well-controlled under $\alpha$ throughout all IRs for all base classification methods in both Examples \ref{ex:1} and \ref{ex:2}.
+From Figures \ref{np_typeI_ex1} and \ref{np_typeI_ex1_imb}, we observe that the type I errors are well-controlled under $\alpha$ throughout all IRs for all base classification methods in Examples \ref{ex:1}(a) and \ref{ex:1}(b).

-When we look at Figure \ref{npfig2}, the benefits that resampling techniques can bring are apparent.
-Except for LR, all four methods have their type II error decreased significantly by specific resampling techniques.
-The most significant improvement can be observed in RF and SVM, where no resampling results in a type II error close to 1 at IR $=128$, while undersampling or hybrid resampling leads to a type II error well under control.
+When we look at Figure \ref{np_typeII_ex1}, the benefits that resampling techniques can bring are apparent in most cases.
+Undersampling or hybrid resampling leads to a type II error well under control.
+Moreover, Type II error is more robust when different IRs are selected for the test data set.